THE MUDDLE FAMILIES

 Chart of Joseph & Elizabeth Muddle's Family

-Joseph Richard Muddle married Elizabeth Kingsland at St Margaret the Queen Church in Buxted, Sussex on 14 November 1862.
+Joseph Richard Muddle married Elizabeth Kingsland at the Parish Church of St Margaret the Queen in Buxted, Sussex on 14 November 1862.
 They lived at High Hurstwood in Sussex where they had twelve children born between 1863 and 1888, four of whom died young.
-In the census of the 2 April 1871 they were living with their then three surviving children in an unnamed cottage near the grocer's shop in High Hurstwood, and Joseph was working as a farm labourer.
+In the census of the 2 April 1871 they were living with their then three surviving children in one half of an unnamed cottage that no longer exists but stood behind where White Briars now stands, and was next to the Village Shop in High Hurstwood; and Joseph was working as a farm labourer.
 In the Post Office Directory of the Six Home Counties for 1874 Joseph was rather grandly listed as a farmer of Buxted (The parish of High Hurstwood had only just been split from the parish of Buxted.)
-Then in the 3 April 1881 Joseph and Elizabeth were living with their now six surviving children in an unnamed cottage near the grocer's shop in High Hurstwood, and Joseph was continuing to work as a farm labourer.
-In the census of 5 April 1891 they were living with five of their children in an unnamed cottage near to Old Hall in High Hurstwood, this is thought to have been part of Old Hall Cottages (also known as Lime Kiln House), where they are known to have been living at a later date, and Joseph was now a general labourer.
+Then in the 3 April 1881 Joseph and Elizabeth were living with their now six surviving children in one half of the same unnamed cottage that stood behind where White Briars now stands in High Hurstwood, and Joseph was continuing to work as a farm labourer.
+In the census of 5 April 1891 they were living with five of their children in one part of of Old Hall Cottages (also known as Lime Kiln House), and Joseph was now a general labourer.
 Then in the census of 31 March 1901 they were still living at Old Hall Cottages, four of their children were still living at home, and Joseph was continuing to work as a general labourer.
 In the census of 2 April 1911 they were continuing to live at Old Hall Cottages, now with just their youngest child, son Fred, still at home, and Joseph was now a farm labourer.

 Joseph was a small man with a deformed nose, and he was known as Joe or Joah.
 He was musical, often singing in the Maypole Pub, and he was also the leader and trainer of the High Hurstwood Hand Bell Ringers during the 1880s, his brother, Spencer Muddle, and his cousins, Spencer and William Booker, were three of his ringers.
 Joseph couldn’t write, when he registered his son’s birth in 1872 he just made his mark instead of signing his name.

-Elizabeth died at the age of 65, and she was buried in Holy Trinity Churchyard at High Hurstwood on 20 August 1911.
-Joseph is thought to have been looked after by his daughter Emma after his wife’s death.
-Emma married in 1923 and sometime between then and Joseph’s death they all moved to 6 Hillside in Whitehill Road, Crowborough, where Joseph died at the age of 90; he was buried in Holy Trinity Churchyard at High Hurstwood on 13 June 1929.
+Elizabeth died at the age of 65, and she was buried in the Churchyard of Holy Trinity at High Hurstwood on 20 August 1911.
+Joseph is thought to have been looked after by his daughter Emma after his wife's death.
+Emma married in 1923 and sometime between then and Joseph's death they all moved to 6 Hillside in Whitehill Road, Crowborough, where Joseph died at the age of 90; he was buried in in the Churchyard of Holy Trinity at High Hurstwood on 13 June 1929.

 Their children were: